noamraph/nix-pills/pills/09-automatic-runtime.md

 ## Digression about NAR files

-The `NAR` format is the \"Nix ARchive\".
+The `NAR` format is the "Nix ARchive".
 This format was designed due to existing archive formats, such as `tar`, being insufficient.
 Nix benefits from deterministic build tools, but commonly used archivers lack this property: they add padding, they do not sort files, they add